 Large species may go a few days between meals, especially if they catch a large prey like a mouse.

-Small spiders will usually eat every day, if they can.
-They have a much higher metabolisms, meaning their body needs more energy.
+Small spiders will usually eat every day if they can.
+They have much higher metabolisms, meaning their body needs more energy.

 They can eat a wide variety of foods, but a spider’s diet is usually carnivorous.

-There is one species that mostly eats plants, but no other omnivorous or herbivorous spiders have been discovered yet.
+There is one species that mostly eats plants, called the Bagheera kiplingi jumping spider, but no other omnivorous or herbivorous spiders have been discovered yet.

 Normally they eat other animals like insects and bugs.